Mallard complex

-Among North American members of the complex, using genetic data sets (with over 3000 loci),researchers assigned individuals to their taxonomic groups.
-They were also able to observe the amount of gene flow between particular species and variants.
-The movement of genetic information into another species population has long been a worry for conservationists as some species may lose much of their genetic purity.
-Particularly to species such as the Mexican duck (Anas diazi) due to its limited population and range.

 Retention of ancestral genetic variation

 The retention of ancestral genetic variation can be caused by incomplete lineage sorting (ILS) and introgression after secondary contact.
-These two factors can cause genetic variation to be shared between closely related species which is possibly why an American black duck or a Mottled duck (Anas fulvigula) may have notable white on its speculum or a Mexican duck may have flecks of green.
+These two factors can cause genetic variation to be shared between closely related species which is possibly why an American black duck or a mottled duck (Anas fulvigula) may have notable white on its speculum or a Mexican duck may have flecks of green.
 It's possible that these rarer phenotypes within select members of the complex are not a result of mallard gene flow but instead ancestral genetic variation.